-The LSUHSC-NO PA Program does not require the GRE examination.
-If the applicant chooses to take the exam, the program requires that the scores are submitted to CASPA and verified by the August 1st deadline.
+If the applicant chooses to take the GRE, the program requires that official scores are submitted to CASPA and verified by the August 1st deadline.
 When filling out the application, you will be asked for an Institutional Code.
 The institutional code for LSUHSC-NO PA Program is 0202.

-If the applicant chooses to take the GRE, the program recommends a minimum score of 153 verbal, 144 quantitative, and 3.5 on the analytical writing components of the GRE General Test to be competitive with others in the overall applicant pool.
+The program recommends a minimum composite score of 300 and 3.5 on the analytical writing components of the GRE General Test to be competitive with others in the overall applicant pool.
+Applicants who are not Louisiana residents are required to achieve a minimum composite score of 300 and 3.5 on the analytical writing component to be considered.